TPhondeth/challenge-week9/README.md

   [![license](https://img.shields.io/badge/license-mit-brightgreen)

   ## Description
-    App that can quickly create README.md file for new projects
+    A command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package.

   ## Table of Contents
   - [Description](#description)